 Implement fraud prevention and detection tools

 A wide range of techniques can be used to identify and prevent fraudulent transactions that could result in chargebacks.
-At minimum, alerts should be raised when anomalous purchases are detected (e.g., orders made from foreign countries and/or require shipping the items abroad).
-Unusually large purchases, multiple orders or failed purchase attempts within a short time span are also tell-tale signs of fraud.
+At a minimum, alerts should be raised when anomalous purchases are detected (e.g., orders made from foreign countries or requiring shipping of the items abroad).
+Unusually large purchases, multiple orders, or failed attempts within a short period are also tell-tale signs of fraud.

 Improve the online store’s usability and user interface

 Customers often resort to calling their credit card companies in frustration when they can’t find answers on the merchant’s website.
-Merchants can prevent chargebacks by improving their user interface and experience (e.g., user better product images, provide clear shipping instructions, update customers with notifications as their item is shipped).
+Merchants can prevent chargebacks by improving their user interface and experience (e.g., user better product images, providing clear shipping instructions, and updating customers with notifications as their item is shipped).

 Proper management of customer expectations reduces the likelihood of both merchant error and friendly fraud chargebacks.